-(3) Notice of the obligation of the parent, guardian, or pupil under $11h d 111 \setminus 11 m$ (b) OT s elv 10 11 -lfl'J 1 5 .
-1, upon the pupil's enrollment in a new school district, to inform that school district of the pupil's expulsion.
+(3) Notice of the obligation of the parent, guardian, or pupil under subdivision (b) of Section 48915.1, upon the pupil's enrollment in a new school district, to inform that school district of the pupil's expulsion.

-(k)(l) The governing board of the school district shall maintain a record of each expulsion, including the cause for the expulsion.
+(k)(1) The governing board of the school district shall maintain a record of each expulsion, including the cause for the expulsion.
 Records of expulsions shall be nonprivileged, disclosable public records.